adoptium/installer/docs/Guide_To_The_Linux_Installers.md

   ### 1.1.
 Jenkins Linux Packaging Job

-  This job which has restricted access, requires several inputs that drive the packaging process, these inputs are:
+  This job which has restricted access.
+It requires several inputs that drive the packaging process:

   + JDK / JRE - Whether you would like the packaging process to produce the installer packages for the JDK or JRE
   + Java version option (Which version of Java to produce packages for)